aplteam/Tatin/docs/TatinUserSettings.md

    It has an alias `test-tatin` assigned to it, so you can address it as `[test-tatin]` with all user commands that require a Registry as parameter.

    It has a priority of `0` assigned to it which means that it will _not_ participate in Registry scans.
 Registry scans are performed by Tatin when you ask for a package but do not specify a Registry.
-Tatin scans all Registries in order of their priorities (highest one first) but ignores those with a priority that is `0` or less.
+Tatin scans all Registries in order of their priorities (highest one first) but ignores those with a priority that is `0`.

 ### Where does the file live?